jcolag/entropy-arbitrage/2025-01-09-fistful-datas.md

 ## Disclaimer

 In these posts, we discuss a non-"Free as in Freedom" popular culture franchise property, including occasional references to part of that franchise behind a paywall.
 My discussion and conclusions carry a Free Culture license, but nothing about the discussion or conclusions should imply any attack on the ownership of the properties.
-All the big names serve as trademarks of the owners, and so forth, and everything here relies on sitting squarely within the bounds of [Fair Use](https://en.wikipedia.org/wiki/Fair_use), as criticism that uses tiny parts of each show to extrapolate the world that the characters live in.
+All the big names serve as trademarks of the owners, and so forth, and everything here relies on sitting squarely within the bounds of {% wiki Fair_use|Fair Use|en %}, as criticism that uses tiny parts of each show to extrapolate the world that the characters live in.

 ## Previously...